ShenZheng2000/Low_level_Vision_Metrics/README.md

 # Low_level_Vision_Metrics
 This is a Python implementation of various low-level vision metrics.

-Up till now (2021.9.22), we support the implementation of reference metrics including PSNR， SSIM and MSE, and no-reference metrics including UNIQUE and BRISQUE.
+Up till now (2021.9.22), we support the implementation of reference metrics including PSN, SSIM and MSE, and no-reference metrics including UNIQUE and BRISQUE.

-Note: For the reference metrics, all the predicted images and the groundtruth should be in png format.
-However, you can change the code in `ref.py` to address that limitation.
+Note: For the reference metrics, all the predicted images and the groundtruth should be in `.png` format.
+However, you can change the code in `ref.py` to copy with images of other formats.

 # Requirements
 - Python3